Stochastic Opinion Dynamics under Social Pressure in Arbitrary Networks: Model Description

 \section{Model Description}

 Our model is a slight generalization of the model from \cite{socialPressure2021}, with the addition that each edge in the network has a (nonnegative) weight denoting how much the two agents' declared opinions influence each other.
-We introduce this generalization as it does not affect our results, and allows us to study the \emph{simplified community network} (\Cref{sec::community_network}) as a compact representation of two interacting communities with regular degrees.
-As mentioned, we also extend the model by permitting agents to have different honesty parameters.
+We introduce this generalization as it does not affect our results \ifeight . \else , and allows us to study the \emph{simplified community network} (\Cref{sec::community_network}) as a compact representation of two interacting communities with regular degrees. \fi As mentioned, we also extend the model by permitting agents to have different honesty parameters (quantities we replace with bias parameters).